 New Mexico state sales tax rate5.125%

-* Due to varying local sales tax rates, we strongly recommend using our New Mexico sales tax calculator to determine the exact sales tax rate for your location.
+* Due to varying local sales tax rates, we strongly recommend using our New Mexico sales tax calculator to look up the exact sales tax rate for your location.

 New Mexico sales tax details